10 September 2020

 The RCPCH-NIHR PIER (Paediatric Involvement and Engagement in Research) Prize recognises significant contributions to excellent patient engagement for NIHR Clinical Research Network Portfolio studies.
+Applications are now closed.

 25 January 2019

 Its only 25 days into the New Year (happy new year by the way) and it feels like 25 months have passed.
 We’ve seen the launch of the NHS Long Term Plan (England), launched our own screen time guidance and hosted a roundtable with three CMOs on social media use, launched our State of Child Health 201...